keyboard_arrow_up

 EPDM Gaskets

-Made of a synthetic rubber that serves as a seal between two mating surfaces in machine parts.
+Made from synthetic rubber, EPDM gaskets are used to create a durable seal between two mating surfaces in various machine parts.

 Exhaust Gaskets